Alga53/DISMMSE-Turbo-Equalizer-for-OTFS/README.md

 **Speedup Trick**

-If your computer have multiple cores, you can utilize the "**parfor**" loops to execute this code in parallel on workers, which can significantly speed up the calculations.
+If your computer has multiple cores, you can utilize the "**parfor**" loops to execute this code in parallel on workers, which can significantly speed up the calculations.
 Specifically, you can replace the line "for sim = 1:sumSim" with "parfor sim = 1:sumSim" in both `DI_S_MMSE.m` and `DI_S_MMSE_Turbo.m`.

 However, please note that when using the "parfor" loop, you will also need to comment out the display code at the end of the loop.